 *Meta and its Facebook and Instagram platforms are recognized as an extremist organization in Russia.

-Instagram stats you need to know in 2021
+All Instagram stats and interesting facts you need to know in 2021.

 1. Instagram is currently the sixth most popular social platform in the world (after Facebook, Youtube, WhatsApp, FB Messenger and WeChat). nine0003